 The --minimum-validator-identity-balance 15 flag sets the lower bound of SOL on the vote account before alerting

 The --unhealthy-threshold 2 flag sets the amount of times a trigger would have to hit before we get notified

 The --monitor-active-stake flag enables getting alerted when the entire network has less then 80% stake active.
 This could be an event where all validators might be needed to make an important change.

 Official Solana Discord Channel: We and many others are often available to answer questions and provide information. #validator-support #mb-validators and #mb-hardware-tuning are all excellent sub channels

 Official Validator Documentation: The official Validator documentation is an excellent resource and, with enough technical savvy, could be used as your only resource.

 Official Solana Documentation: The official Solana Documentation is an excellent source to understand how Solana works at its core above and beyond just the relevant parts for validation.

 Please consider staking with us if you found this article helpful.
-Search “Cogent” in your wallet or stake directly on SolStake.io.
+Search “Cogent” in your wallet or stake directly on our website https://cogentcrypto.io/.

-Why stake with us?: We offer 0% commission and are consistently in the top of the APY return leaderboards.
-Besides offering top rewards, Cogent Crypto will be launching a utility token and an NFT drop which will have an exclusivity period available only to our stakers.
+Why stake with us?: At Cogent Crypto we strive to be a helpful and contributing part of the Solana community, deliver maximum value to our stakers and provide the opportunity to bring others along the ride of our success.
+We are a JITO enabled validator who are proud to offer our stakers healthy and competitive APY returns, consistently being in the top of the APY return leaderboards.
+Besides offering top rewards, Cogent Crypto also offers a unique NFT collection known as the Cogent Cogs, with priority going to stakers.
 You can learn more by joining our Discord or you can check out our website CogentCrypto.io for more information and additional instructions on how to stake.